How to Make a Messaging App like WhatsApp, Telegram, Slack (Updated)

 They are inherently so challenging, so complex, and at the same time so simple, that it could drastically change one’s perspective on limits of software engineering.

-I’ve worked with more than 10 chat apps where I was lucky enough to technically scale them beyond 10M users in a very short period of time.
-With this blog post, I am going to exactly show you how you can do the same as well.
+I’ve worked with many clients in building applications with a range of chat features where I was lucky enough to technically scale them beyond 10M users in a very short period of time.
+With this blog post, I am going to exactly show you how to make a messaging app.

 The goal here is to build a highly scalable chat app in less than 3-4 months.